GaryGapinski/fail2ban-extras/filter.d/postfix-extra.md

 This is not meant to replace the default Postfix filter (`postfix.conf`), which should be used in conjunction with this one.

-The following (partial) Postfix configuration has been used for testing the filter.
+The following (partial) Postfix `main.cf` configuration has been used for testing the filter.

 ```
 ### HELO/EHLO restrictions: